33 must see expert tips to rocket your fundraising ideas and boost crowdfunding campaigns

 The idea of building a community is huge for crowdfunding and fundraising ideas in general.
 No one is going to support you if they don’t feel a part of the project.
 The only way to do this is by being truly social and not just spamming your message out.
 I talked to 11 crowdfunding campaigns that were raising almost $500,000 about their church fundraising ideas recently and the biggest theme was building that sense of community.

 A successful crowdfunding campaign means reaching out to the real ‘crowd’ in social media.
-Updating your message a few times each day on multiple social networks can seem impossible without a good social media management tool like Hootsuite.
-The site allows you to link and manage all your social media messaging from one page.
-You can even reply to comments and schedule messages in advance from the site.
+Updating your message a few times each day on multiple social networks can seem impossible but use a social media tool to schedule out your posts.

 6) Patrick Moss, EquityNet